 Implementation - English at Wath Central

 At Wath Central we believe that every child has the right to read.
 Reading is an essential life skill that is key to children accessing many areas of the world around them.
 From entering school we place high importance on developing reading skills to enable children to access and discover the world around them.
-We are proud to provide a reading rich environment for all pupils where children can enjoy texts shared as a whole class, by reading in groups, reading individually and reading across the curriculum.
+Through school children can enjoy texts shared as a whole class, by reading in groups, reading individually and reading across the curriculum.

 Progression of Skill

 From Foundation Stages up to Year 6 we introduce the children to a wide range of books, genres and authors through high-quality, engaging texts.
-We ensure that these texts link closely to our concept-driven curriculum in order to provide a coherent cross-curricular experience.
+We ensure that these texts link closely to our curriculum and feed into different concepts.
 Carefully chosen texts are placed at the heart of our English Learning Journey and we use these texts as vehicles to steer reading into writing.
 These texts are accessed and unpicked as a whole class allowing children opportunities to engage in meaningful discussions about characters, content and meaning.
-There is also a high importance placed on developing children’s understanding of the vocabulary the encounter along with other reading skills.
-We promote experiential learning where children can experience all or parts of these texts by our teachers bringing sections of the text to life through drama and engage days/task and through our provision.
-The exposure to quality texts stretches out across all areas of the curriculum providing purposeful reading opportunities and supports the development of many reading skills.

 A confident reader is not only able to decode the words presented on a page but has a secure understanding of what they have read.
 To develop reading comprehension skills alongside fluency skills we focus on the development of the skills link to the reading content domain.
-In Foundation Stage these skills are explore through questioning and discussions when sharing texts.
-Children in Y1-Y6 complete regular reading session where specific skills are explicitly taught to support children developing a secure understand of what they read.
-We also incorporate these reading skills into our English journey where appropriate.
+In Foundation Stage –Y1 these skills are explored through questioning and discussions when sharing texts during our Little Wandle reading sessions.
+Children in Y2-Y6 complete regular reading session where specific skills are explicitly taught to support children developing a secure understand of what they read.
+These skills are applied in our English journey as well as other areas of the curriculum.

 Reading for Pleasure

 At Wath Central we want our children to discover their own genuine love of reading.
 In order to do this, we have in place a variety of ways to show them that reading is, above all, fun!
 We believe that books have the power to take children on adventures to many place and to explore key life concepts in an imaginative and creative way.
-Therefore, we have developed a text rich environment.
+Children are exposed to high quality texts and all year groups have dedicated time spent to share texts together every week.

 Our children to play an active role in the promotion of reading in school, by carrying out the following roles: